nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The grade progress feature is facilitated by `GradeProgressCommand` class.
-It extends `Command` abstract class that has abstract method, `execute()`.
+The grade progress feature is facilitated by `GradeProgressCommand`, `GradeProgressList` and `GradeProgressList` classes.
+`GradeProgressCommand` extends `Command` abstract class that has  abstract method, `execute()`.
+`GradeProgress` deals with the actual grade progress inputs while the `GradeProgressList` deals with the list of `GradeProgress`.
+The `GradeProgressList` is the object that is displayed in the `AddressBook`.
+Additionally, the classes implement the following operations:
+- `GradeProgressList#addGradeProgress(GradeProgress)` - Adds grade progress to the grade progress list.
+- `GradeProgressList#clearList()` - Clears all stored grades of the Person
+- `GradeProgressList#editAtIndex(index)` - Edits the grade at the given index with the new given grade.

 Given below is an example usage scenario and how the grade progress feature behaves at each step.